 Key audit matters

-The committee has applied its mind to the key audit areas and key audit matters identified by the external auditors and is comfortable that they have been adequately addressed and disclosed.
-These items, which required significant judgement, were:
+The committee has applied its mind to the key audit matters identified by the external auditors and is comfortable that they have been adequately addressed and disclosed.
+These items, which required significant judgment, were:

-- key judgements and estimates used in assessing the impairment of indefinite useful life intangible assets and goodwill; and
+- key judgments and estimates used in assessing the impairment of indefinite useful life intangible assets and goodwill; and

 The committee has satisfied itself that the internal audit function was appropriately independent.
 The internal audit charter and the internal audit plan were approved by the committee.
 Internal audit has access to the committee, primarily through its chairman.

 The committee has the following responsibilities for internal audit:

 - the appointment, performance assessment and/or dismissal of the internal auditor;